 What is a story map?
 A diagram that maps out a story using a traditional narrative structure called a narrative arc.
 Why stories?
 Using stories in UX design, product management, product development, or engineering is nothing new.
 For years, agile development teams have articulated and structured their work as user stories, enabling teams to align around user needs and develop products with a clear purpose and specific outcomes in mind.
 UX designers have also used stories as a way to imagine and explore scenarios of use through the written word, storyboards, and comics.

 While all of these methods help us to ideate, explore, and record user needs, what if a narrative-arc diagram could also help us to rapidly assess content strengths, weaknesses, and opportunities?
 Film-making is a very deliberate art in which filmmakers plan, structure, and test everything.
 So is product development.
 Why not, indeed?

 Because of the tight budget and timeline for this project and a lack of additional resources, we had to think quickly.
 Using storymapping, we found success by doing a month’s worth of work in just a week.
-Coming up in Parts 2 and 3 of this series, we’ll provide the science and research behind the storymapping approach, detail the workshop setup, describe how to use this approach; and discuss our results—both good and bad—takeaways, and outcomes from using this approach.
+Coming up in Part 2 and Part 3 of this series, we’ll provide the science and research behind the storymapping approach, detail the workshop setup, describe how to use this approach; and discuss our results—both good and bad—takeaways, and outcomes from using this approach.
 This story is bound to be a good one, so we hope you’ll stick around to find out more about it!